These phrases are a need to know.

 Kopi O Kosong

-Ordering kopi (coffee) or teh (tea) is an art form unto itself, and actually deserves an entire post dedicated to it.
+Ordering coffee in Singapore is an art form unto itself, and actually deserves an entire post dedicated to it.
 Nevertheless, this is an institution that warrants a proper mention right here in this post as well.

 Local kopi is traditionally brewed by running boiling water over fragrant coffee grounds in a sock-like cotton strainer.
 The coffee is then taken either black or with any combination of sugar, sweetened condensed milk and evaporated milk.

 The standard order of a kopi is black coffee with sweetened condensed milk.
 If you wanted a black coffee with nothing else in it, you will need to ask for a kopi-O kosong (O means black and kosong means zero).